 4.5 MAK Meetings and Operational Principles

 - The members and the vice-chair of MAK for an upcoming term shall be appointed by the Executive Board from among the nominees to be nominated by ABK in accordance with the terms of membership.

 - The Executive Board may ask for ABK's nomination to be amended.
 If the second nomination by ABK is not considered appropriate either, the Executive Board may make a direct appointment.

-- The new members and/or vice-chair appointed by the Executive Board shall serve for a term of two (2) years from the beginning of the following calendar year.
+- The new members and vice-chair appointed by the Executive Board shall serve for a term of two (2) years from the beginning of the following calendar year.

-- The process of the selection of MAK members shall be determined by the ABK Directives, to be approved and published by the Executive Board.
+- The process of the selection of MAK members shall be determined by the ABK Directives, approved and published by the Executive Board.